Opinion | The Texas GOP attack on trans kids reaches a horrifying new level

 What makes this an unrestrained and creative use of power is that it’s characteristic of a new spirit among state-level Republicans who are dissatisfied with ordinary limits on governing.
 Fed by the conviction that the culture war is the key to political success and their base wants nothing more than rage and red meat, they keep looking for new ways to deploy the powers of their offices.

 You don’t like Roe v.
 Wade?
 Why not essentially outlaw abortion in your state by creating a vigilante system to use against providers?
 Turns out the Supreme Court will give you the thumbs-up.
 Mad that liberal protesters stopped traffic for an hour?
-Pass a law granting civil immunity to people who run protesters over with their cars.
-Pine for the days when textbooks said slaves were happy and well-fed?
+Pass a law granting civil immunity to people who run over protesters with their cars.
+Pine for the days when textbooks said enslaved people were happy and well-fed?
 Make it illegal for teachers to tell students hard truths about race.

 Anyone who follows the conservative movement knew this ugly period would come to this: Talk of “liberty” and “free speech” would end up with state censorship of ideas conservatives don’t like, while “pro-family” would end up meaning deploying the state to break up families.

-One day, Republicans may move beyond what they’re doing now, just as they prefer not to talk about their opposition to marriage equality.
+One day, Republicans might move beyond what they’re doing now, just as they prefer not to talk about their opposition to marriage equality.
 But in the meantime, they’re going to victimize a lot of people.